 A push for transparency has many merits in startups and medium-sized organizations that believe in innovation as a driving force.
 Research has consistently proved that hierarchical transparency links directly with the level of employee morale and motivation.

-How can employees be empowered to work for their progress and development while also improving the productivity and bottom line in the organization?
+How can employees be empowered to work for their progress and development while also improving the productivity and bottom line of the organization?

 360-degree feedback encourages employees to think for themselves and to evaluate their own performance.

-It puts the authority of performance appraisal in their hands, thereby encouraging them to set their personal goals that can also help the company.
+It puts the authority of performance appraisal in their hands, encouraging them to set personal goals that can also help the company.

 Values and culture are concepts that cannot be forced into an organization.
 It can only be influenced and encouraged so that its spread is organic.